This Luxurious Connemara Hotel Is Like Stepping Into Another World

 Pretty standard requirements for any hotel worth its salt, we're sure you'll agree.
 Throw in some of the most helpful staff we've had the pleasure to meet, and some of the most picturesque scenery we've ever seen and you've got yourselves the Irish staycation of your dreams.

-When we stayed at Ballynahinch Castle Hotel in Connemara recently, we were met with all this and so much more.
+When we stayed at Ballynahinch Castle Hotel in Connemara, we were met with all this and so much more.
 As hidden gems go, things don't get much better.

 Upon arrival, we availed of afternoon tea in the Owenmore Restaurant overlooking the Ballynahinch River and our expectations were exceeded by the scenery that greeted us through the rain-soaked window right next to our table.

 The estate on which the hotel is built contains over 600 acres of mature wooded grounds brimming with history and character.